aplteam/Tatin/docs/PublishingPackages.md

 * 1.2.3+453
 * 1.2.3-beta-1+911

-Build numbers are mostly now shown by Tatin.
+Build numbers are mostly not shown by Tatin.

 ## Precondition: API key